-Revealed: why a longer ‘average shopping time’ pushes up retail sales
+Revealed: why a longer ‘average shopping time’ boosts retail sales

 How much customers buy is a direct result of how long they spend in a store.
 The longer the average shopping time, the more a store sells.